ilya40umov/kstatus/README.md

 # KStatus

-This is a demo project that aims to implement functionality of tracking availability of given URLs over time.
+This is a demo project that handles monitoring of the availability of web pages.
 The main goal of this project is to try the technologies mentioned below, while keeping in mind a future deployment to AWS.